rmjarvis/TreeCorr/docs/cov.rst

 * A reordering of the data vector, such as putting several ``gg.xip`` first for multiple tomographic bins and then the ``gg.xim`` for each after that.

-These are just examples of what kind of thing you might want.
-In fact, we enable any kind of post-processing you want to do on either a single correlation object (using `Corr2.estimate_cov` or `Corr3.estimate_cov`) or a list of correlation objects (using `estimate_multi_cov`).
+These are just examples of the kinds of things you might want.
+In fact, we enable any kind of post-processing you might want to do on either a single correlation object (using `Corr2.estimate_cov` or `Corr3.estimate_cov`) or a list of correlation objects (using `estimate_multi_cov`).